-In a major review of the literature titled: “Opening up pathways: Engagement in STEM across the Primary–Secondary school transition“, Australian researchers led by Professor Richard Tytler (2008) contend: “it is the quality of teachers and their classroom practices that are key factors in engaging students in STEM”.
+In a major review of the literature titled: “Opening up pathways: Engagement in STEM across the Primary–Secondary school transition“, Australian researchers led by Professor Russell Tytler (2008) contend: “it is the quality of teachers and their classroom practices that are key factors in engaging students in STEM”.
 It continues: “the issue is largely one of pedagogies that support interest and engagement, arguably more so than curriculum content”…. “any significant initiatives to support changes in classroom pedagogy will require carefully planned support for teachers” (p.114).

 Although written a little over eight years ago this Australian review remains one of the more comprehensive overviews of the STEM literature in reference to schools in our national context.